 Uncovering Work from Home Jobs Scams: Conclusion

 It’s always a good idea to check who you’re doing business with – especially before handing over money.
-It’s a shame there are so many work from home jobs scams out there, but at least – armed with the knowledge in this article – you’ll feel in a better position to avoid them.
+It’s a shame there are so many work from home jobs scams out there (here is a recent example), but at least – armed with the knowledge in this article – you’ll feel in a better position to avoid them.

 You can read about more on my experiences with freelancing scams here.